NEW: Express access to COVID-19 vaccine record is now available.

 • Don't imitate your child's unclear speech or constantly correct your child.
 You can help your child more if you rephrase, repeat, and teach the names of things in a positive way.

-• Make sure your child goes to all appointments with his or her speech therapist.
+• Make sure your child goes to all appointments with the speech therapist.

 When should you call for help?